-Goal 1: Increase reading and math K-Prep scores for ele ementary school students: Reading from 74.6 to 78.1 by 2022 ar nd Math from 6 68.3 to 72. .6 in 2022.
+Goal 1: Increase reading and math K-Prep scores for ele ementary school students: Reading from 74.6 to 77.6 by 2022 ar nd Math from 6 68.3 to 71 .3 in 2022.
 Which Strategy will the school/district use to address this goal?
 (The Strategy can be based upon the six Key Core Work Processes listed below or another research-based approach.
-Provide justification and/or attach evidence for why Which Activities will the school/district deploy based on the strategy or strategies chosen?
-(The links to the Key Core Work Processes activity bank below may be a helpful resource.
-Provide a brief explanation or justification for the activity.
-Identify the timeline for the activity or activities, the person(s) responsible for ensuring the fidelity of the activity or activities, and necessary funding to execute the activity or activities. the strategy was chosen.) • KCWP 1: Design and D Peploy Standards KCWP1: Design and Deploy Standards - Continuous Improvement Strategy/Activity Timeline Funding Source KCWP 2: Design and Deliver Instruction Activities KCWP2: Design and Deliver Instruction - Continuous Improvement 1A 8/2020-5-202 Instructional/Striving Readers Gant eliver Assessment Literacy Activities 1B 9/2020-5/202 No Funding Required KCWP 4: Review, Analyze and Apply Data KCWP 5: Design, Align and Deliver Support KCWP 6: Establishing Learning Culture and Environment KCWP3: Design and Deliver Assessment Literacy - Continuous Improvement Activities 1C 9/2020-5/202 21 st Century/Save the Children KCWP4: Review, Analyze and Apply Data - Continuous Improvement 1D 10/2020-5/202 No Funding Required Activities 1E 9/2020-5/202 1 Teachers Striving Readers' Literacy Grant KCWP5: Design, Align and Deliver Support - Continuous Improvement 1F 8/2020-5/202 1 Teachers/Principal No Funding Required Activities KCWP6: Establishing Learning Culture and Environment - Continuous 1G 8/2020-5/202 1 Teachers/Principal No Funding Required Improvement Activities 2A 9/2020-5/202 1 SBDM Council No Funding Required 2B 9/2020-5/202 1 Classroom Teachers No Funding Required Objective Strategy Activities to deploy strategy Measure of Suc ccess Progress Monitorir Date & Notes Objective 1:1.
-Design and Deploy StrategiesCollaborate to increase the overall reading and math proficiency ratings for all1.
-Design and Deploy Strategies A. In person/remote learning - Students will use Study Island, Reflex Math, IXL, and Wordly Wise to work grade level content specific targeted areas based on MAP data.
-MAP Reports 8/2020-5/2021 See chart above B. In person/remote learning-Students receive instruction in smaller MAP, KPREP, and 9/2020-5/2021 See chart students in Reading from 74.6% to 76.3% by 2021 and Math from 68.3 to 70.4 by 2021. ability level setting on specific math and reading content for a specified amount of time each day.
-Teachers collaborate to design instruction to meet intervention needs of students in each group. summative assessment data above C. In person/remote learning -Morning/Afternoon tutoring-homework help - Students have the opportunity to receive homework help 4 mornings a week for 30 min before school.
+Provide justification and/or attach evidence for why the strategy was chosen.)
+KCWP 1: Design and Deploy Standards Which Activities will the school/district deploy based on the strategy or strategies chosen? ( The links to the Key Core Work Processes activity bank below may be a helpful resource.
+Provide a brief explanation or justification for the activity. responsible for e nsuring the f ctivity or activities, the idelity of the activity of the activity or activitie or activities, and KCWP1: Design and Deploy Standards - Continuous Improvement Strategy/Activity Timeline Funding Source • KCWP 2: Design and D Deliver Instruction Activities KCWP2: Design and Deliver Instruction - Continuous Improvement 1A 8/2020-5/202 Instructional/Striving Readers Gant KCWP 3: Design and D KCWP 4: Review, Anal Deliver Assessment Literacy lyze and Apply Data Activities 1B 9/2020-5/202 1 Classroom Teachers No Funding Required • KCWP 5: Design, Align KCWP3: Design and Deliver Assessment Literacy - Continuous Improvement Activities 1C 9/2020-5/202 21 st Century/Save the Children KCWP4: Review, Analyze and Apply Data - Continuous Improvement 1D 10/2020-5/20 No Funding Required Activities 1E 9/2020-5/202 1 Teachers Striving Readers' Literacy Grant KCWP5: Design, Align and Deliver Support - Continuous Improvement 1F 8/2020-5/202 1 Classroom Teachers/Principal No Funding Required Activities KCWP6: Establishing Learning Culture and Environment - Continuous 1G 8/2020-5/202 1 Classroom Teachers/Principal No Funding Required Improvement Activities 2A 9/2020-5/202 No Funding Required 2B 9/2020-5/202 1 Classroom Teachers No Funding Required Objective Strategy Activities to deploy strategy Measure of Suc cess Progress Monitorir Date & Notes Objective 1: Collaborate to increase the overall reading and math 1.
+Design and Deploy Strategies A .
+(In person/remote learning) - Students will use Study Island, Exact Path, Zearn Math, Number Talks, and Wordly Wise to work grade level content specific targeted areas based on MAP data.
+STAR and MA P Reports 8/2020-5/2021 See chart above proficiency ratings for all B .
+(In person/remote learning) - Students receive instruction in smaller MAP, STAR, I 9/2020-5/2021 See chart students in Reading from 74.6% to 75.6% by 2020 and ability level setting on specific math and reading content for a specified amount of time each day.
+Teachers collaborate to design instruction to meet intervention needs of students in each group.
+KPREP and sur assessment data above Math from 68.3 to 69.3 by 2021.
+C. (In Person/Remote learning) Morning/Afternoon tutoring-homework help - Students have the opportunity to receive homework help 5 mornings a week for 30 min before school.
 Students receive one on one assistance for help with homework.
 Students are also offered support after school through our 21 st Century and Save the Children Reading programs.
-Students receive additional support and reinforcement in math and MAP, KPREP, and summative assessment data 9/2020-5/2021 See chart above reading after school from 2:30-5:00 and remote/distance learning during the pandemic from 3:10-6:10 P.M.
+Students receive additional support and reinforcement in math and STAR, MAP, F KPREP, and su assessment data mmative 9/2020-5/2021 See chart above reading after school from 2:30-5:00 PM in person and/or remote distance learning during the pandemic from 3:10-6:10 PM.